ibm-cloud-docs/power-iaas/registering-linux.md

 1. To buy a RHEL subscription, see [How to Buy](https://www.redhat.com/en/store/linux-platforms){: new_window}{: external}.
 2. To register your system, see [How to register and subscribe a system to the Red Hat Customer Portal](https://access.redhat.com/solutions/253273){: new_window}{: external}.

-For more information on moving Red Hat product subscriptions to the Cloud, see [Red Hat Cloud Access Frequently Asked Questions](https://access.redhat.com/articles/3664231){: new_window}{: external}.

 ## Capturing and importing a RHEL or SUSE image
 {: #preparing-linux-image}

 To use either RHEL or SUSE within the {{site.data.keyword.powerSys_notm}} service, you must use the [IBM Power Virtualization Center (PowerVC)](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.4/com.ibm.powervc.standard.help.doc/powervc_images_hmc.html){: new_window}{: external} to capture your Linux image, then [import it](/docs/power-iaas?topic=power-iaas-deploy-custom-image) as an Open Virtualization Appliance (OVA) file.
 You must also bring your own license (BYOL).

-For users that are unable or unwilling to use PowerVC for the purposes of image capture, there is a separate tool available for [POWER systems OVA image capture](/docs/power-iaas?topic=power-iaas-linux-deployment#vios-capture).
+If you are cannot use PowerVC to capture an image, there is a separate tool available for [Power Systems OVA image capture](/docs/power-iaas?topic=power-iaas-linux-deployment#vios-capture).

 ## Linux networking
 {: #linux-networking}

 To connect a Linux virtual machine (VM) to the public internet, you must add a public network when you provision a {{site.data.keyword.powerSys_notm}}.
 You must set up a Linux-based NAT gateway on a public-facing Linux VM if you have Linux VMs that you do not want to have an internet-facing external IP address.
 For more information, see [19.6 Basic Router Setup](https://documentation.suse.com/sles/15-SP1/html/SLES-all/cha-network.html#sec-network-router){: new_window}{: external} and [Linux NAT(Network Address Translation) Router Explained](https://www.slashroot.in/linux-nat-network-address-translation-router-explained){: new_window}{: external}.

-## Configuring SNAT in the Power Systems Virtual Server environment by using RHEL
+### Configuring SNAT in the Power Systems Virtual Server environment by using RHEL
 {: #configuring-snat}

 Most organizations are allotted a limited number of publicly routable IP addresses from their ISP.
-Due to this limited allowance, administrators must find a way to share access to Internet services without giving limited public IP addresses to every node on the LAN.
+Due to this limited allowance, administrators must find a way to share access to internet services without giving limited public IP addresses to every node on the LAN.
 To learn more, see [Forward and NAT rules](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/4/html/security_guide/s1-firewall-ipt-fwd){: new_window}{: external}.

-# SNAT Router Configuration
+### SNAT router configuration
 {: #snat-router-configuration}

 1. Deploy a RHEL 7 LPAR on a public network and create subnets (that need to use the SNAT function to get internet access).